vzucchetti/data-warehouse/README.md

 To start the project, we'll do the extraction of commodities data from Yahoo Finance using the library `yfinance`.

-After, the data was extracted we'll connect to our PostgreSQL database using the Render as server.
-To work the connection, it's needed a .env file with the environment variables of the database (host, port, name, user, password, schema).
+After, the data was extracted we'll connect to our PostgreSQL database with the `sqlalchemy`, built using the Render as server.
+To work, it's needed a `.env` file with the environment variables which will indicate the connection of the database (host, port, name, user, password, schema).

-The aforementioned steps are in the `extract_load.py` file.
+The aforementioned steps are in the script `extract_load.py` file.
 Run this under the `src` folder:
 ```python
 python extract_load.py
 ```